Testing Tail Weight of a Distribution Via Hazard Rate: Introduction

-It is non-trivial to give a single unifying definition of heavy-tailed distributions, since the definition needs to accommodate a wide range of behaviors, including distributions whose tails fall off at irregular rates.
-Further, no notion of having a ``heavy'' tail is absolute -- there must be a point of reference.
-Throughout the literature, a plethora of non-equivalent conditions on the tail of a distribution are used to define what it means for the distribution to be considered ``heavy-tailed.''
-Some examples include increasing conditional mean exceedance \cite{bryson_heavy-tailed_1974}, decreasing hazard rate \cite{klugman_loss_2004}, the lack of finite exponential moments, having tails that decay more slowly than exponential \cite{mikosch_regular_1999}, infinite variance \cite{harchol-balter_e_nodate}, regularly varying tails \cite{mikosch_regular_1999}, and definitions that build on these conditions \cite{su_characterizations_2003}; these are presented and discussed in more detail in \Cref{appendix:defns_ht}.
-One uniting factor of these definitions is that the point of reference is the exponential distribution, meaning that a distribution whose tail decays more slowly than the exponential is considered ``heavy-tailed.'' \footnote{Distributions with regularly varying tails represent a subset of distributions whose tails decay more slowly than exponential.} In this work, we focus on Klugman et al.'s definition of heavy-tailed that is based on the property that the hazard rate of a heavy-tailed distribution is decreasing \cite{klugman_loss_2004} (discussed in more mathematical detail in \Cref{def:hr}); the characterization is of similar structure to the definitions that \cite{bryson_heavy-tailed_1974, su_characterizations_2003} use, admits a clean description, and reflects the idea of having tails decaying more slowly than exponential tails, thereby adequately classifying known families of distributions into heavy-tailed versus light-tailed -- e.g., Lomax (heavy), exponential (light), and Gaussian (light).
+\paragraph{``Heavy-Tailed'' distributions} It is non-trivial to give a single unifying definition of heavy-tailed distributions, since the definition needs to accommodate a wide range of behaviors, including distributions whose tails fall off at irregular rates.
+We discuss the plethora of definitions found in the literature in \Cref{appendix:defns_ht}.
+Though not equivalent, these definitions are united by the fact that the point of reference is the exponential distribution, meaning that a distribution whose tail decays more slowly than the exponential is considered ``heavy-tailed.''~\footnote{Distributions with regularly varying tails represent a subset of distributions whose tails decay more slowly than exponential.} In this work, we adapt Klugman et al.'s definition of heavy-tailed that is based on the property that the hazard rate of a heavy-tailed distribution is decreasing~\cite{klugman_loss_2004}; the characterization is of similar structure to other definitions, admits a clean description, and reflects the idea that heavy tails decay more slowly than exponential tails.